g20090279/SimLit-2016-JSTSP-Sohrabi/README.md

 ### Multi-User Case

 In the precoder, ZF is used as digital beamformer to eliminate the inter-user interference.
-The analog precoder can be optimized by formulating a similar power minimization problem if analog precoder is fixed.
+The analog precoder can be optimized by formulating a similar power minimization problem if digital precoder is fixed.
 Unlike the single-user case, an alternating optimization is done between digital and analog precoder.
 For simplicity, MISO system model is used in the multi-user case, where only one antenna is considered at the user side.

 # Reproduced Results